2023 Best Mechanical Engineering Schools in Tennessee

 On average, ME graduates from Lipscomb take out $27,000 in student loans while working on their degree.

-Christian Brothers University landed the #6 spot in the 2023 rankings for the best mechanical engineering programs.
-Located in the large city of Memphis, Christian Brothers is a private not-for-profit college with a small student population.
+Christian Brothers University ranked #6 on this year’s Best Mechanical Engineering Schools in Tennessee list.
+Located in the large city of Memphis, Christian Brothers is a private not-for-profit school with a small student population.

 After completing their degree, ME graduates from Christian Brothers carry an average student debtload of $27,000.